Attorney Diana Aizman explains the law regarding DUI for out-of-state drivers

 This means that even though you are an out of state driver, a DUI conviction in California can carry with it serious repercussions including

 These repercussions will follow you back to your own state and you will face repercussions there as well.
-The severity of the consequences and the complexity of dealing with criminal matters across state lines make it imperative to contact a California DUI lawyer for support if you are arrested for DUI in this state.
+The severity of the consequences and the complexity of dealing with criminal matters across state lines make it imperative to contact a California DUI lawyer for support.

 If this is not your first DUI conviction, the same rules still apply to out of state drivers as in state drivers.
 See the sections on 1st, 2nd DUI, and 3rd DUI offenses for more information on how this will impact you as an out of state driver.